ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 ```

 And that's all for the `ton.py` file!
-Our bot is now 3/4 done, we only need to create a user interface with a few buttons in bot itself.
+Our bot is now 3/4 done; we only need to create a user interface with a few buttons in the bot itself.

-## Telegram Bot
+## Telegram bot

 ### Initialization

-Open the `bot.py` file and import all the modules that we need:
+Open the `bot.py` file and import all the modules we need.
 ```python
 # Logging module
 import logging